 An IAS should be financially efficient, in the sense that it must obtain the desired effects at the lowest cost possible.
-Certain operational elements of REDD+, such as National Forest Monitoring Systems (NFMS - discussed in Module 5: National Forest Monitoring Systems for REDD+) and Safeguards Information Systems (SIS - discussed in Module 8), carry recurring costs.
-These costs, which are essentially 'fixed' as they are independent of the volume of
+Certain operational elements of REDD+, such as National Forest Monitoring Systems (NFMS - as discussed in the module on National Forest Monitoring Systems for REDD) and Safeguards Information Systems (SIS)) carry recurring costs.
+These costs, which are essentially 'fixed'